According to 451 Research, 90% of companies are on the cloud.

 Cloud-based remote working tools are the best solution for teams that work remotely across multiple projects and require the efficiency of real-time updates.

-Google products are some of the most trusted tools amongst businesses and can be easy to use in terms of streamlining your email, GSuite products such as docs and communication.
+There are many best types of cloud services, with Google being one of the biggest cloud service providers.
+Google products are some of the most trusted tools amongst businesses and can be easy to use in terms of streamlining your email, GSuite products such as docs, and communication.

 With everything in one place, GSuite is a great solution for teams that need to work on multiple projects together and communicate effectively.